 Protecting New Concrete

-After pouring new concrete on your property, one of your primary focuses should be to maintain the surface and get the longest possible life out of it.
+After pouring new concrete on your property, one of your primary focuses should be to maintain the surface and maximize its lifespan.
 Washing the concrete regularly helps keep contaminants that could damage the exterior of the concrete at bay.
-Newer concrete should be treated very delicately and washed with a very low pressure and specialized detergents that remove surface dirt, mildew, and mold.
+Newer concrete should be treated very delicately and washed with very low pressure and specialized detergents that remove surface dirt, mildew, and mold.

 Though the curing agent on newer concrete will naturally fade over time, washing the surface can expedite that process.
 After having your concrete washed, you should consider having a protective sealer applied to the surface.
 In terms of strengthening and protecting the concrete from the inside, a siloxane sealer is an excellent option.
-While siloxane does not change the way the concrete looks, it penetrates the pores of the concrete, strengthens it from within, and helps protect from freeze-thaw conditions.
+While siloxane does not change the way the concrete looks, it penetrates the pores of the concrete, strengthens it from within, and helps protect it from freeze-thaw conditions.

 How to Fix Cracks in Concrete

 Once concrete cracks, there are several steps you can take to remedy the situation.
 If you wanted something more cost-effective, you can purchase some supplies to fill in the area and mask it.
-Though this solution doesn’t require placing new concrete in those cracks, it provides a a short-term cosmetic solution.
+Though this solution doesn’t require placing new concrete in those cracks, it provides a short-term cosmetic solution.
 In some scenarios, which are out of one’s control, the ground underneath the concrete can shift at the control joint.
 This creates a situation where you need to have your concrete surface leveled.
-The average cost to have concrete leveled is around $800.
+The average cost to have a concrete slab leveled is between $500-$1,500.

 Why Perfect Power Wash?